NASCAR drivers sliding back into rhythm after Newman wreck

-When a fan complained about on Twitter about Busch’s participation, Harvick first pointed out that Busch racing five times helps fund the entire Kyle Busch Inc. team.
+When a fan complained on Twitter about Busch’s participation, Harvick first pointed out that Busch racing five times helps fund the entire Kyle Busch Inc. team for the full year.
 Then he upped the ante by offering $50,000 to any Cup driver who can win one of the four remaining Truck Series races on Busch’s schedule.

 “I like this so let’s make this fun,” Harvick posted on Twitter.
 “I’ll put up a $50,000 bounty for any full time cup driver who races a truck and can beat @KyleBusch in his next 4 races. #gameon.”

-As rain washed out qualifying — the field for Sunday’s race was set by the 2019 points — bored drivers were quick to engage in Harvick’s salvo.
+As rain washed out qualifying — the field for Sunday’s race was set by the 2019 points, but series champion Busch will drop to the back of the field at the start because his car failed a Friday inspection — bored drivers were quick to engage in Harvick’s salvo.
 Coca-Cola urged Daytona 500 winner Denny Hamlin, Busch’s teammate, to take the challenge.

 Hamlin zeroed in on his home track in Richmond, Virginia, the final race on Busch’s schedule.
-He said if he can get into a Toyota Tundra and find sponsorship withing the coming weeks, he’ll challenge his teammate.
+He said if he can get into a Toyota Tundra and find sponsorship within this coming week, he’ll challenge his teammate.

 “Might as well book this as a W,” Hamlin said.
 “If sponsorship is secured within a week I’m in.
 KB will go 4-1.”